wp-plugins/page-scroll-to-id/readme.txt

 = How do I highlight current menu items? =

 The plugin provides a ready-to-use class for styling highlighted links (the links whose target element is considered to be within the viewport).
 The default highlight class is `mPS2id-highlight`, so you can use it in your theme's CSS to style current menu items, e.g. `.menu-item a.mPS2id-highlight{ background: #ff0; }`.

+= More than one links are highlighted!
+How to highlight only the first one? =

+Use the `mPS2id-highlight-first` class in your stylesheet (instead of just `mPS2id-highlight`).
+This class is added by the script on the first link whose target element is considered to be within the viewport, e.g. `.menu-item a.mPS2id-highlight-first{ background: #ff0; }`.
+Alternatively, enable 'Force single highlight' option in plugin settings.

+= How to keep my links highlighted when my target elements have 0 height? =

+Enable 'Keep highlight until next' option in plugin settings, which keeps the current highlighted element on until the next one comes into view.

 = When I click the link, nothing happens... =